 Tatyana's Room.
 Tatyana is dressed for bed, but she is restless and unable to sleep.
-She asks Filipyevna to tell her stories about her youth and marriage.
+She asks Filipevna to tell her stories about her youth and marriage.
 Tatyana confesses that she has fallen for Onegin.
 Once alone, she pours her heart out into a letter to Onegin.
-Filipyevna enters to wake Tatyana, and Tatyana convinces her to have her grandson deliver the letter to Onegin.
+Filipevna enters to wake Tatyana, and Tatyana convinces her to have her grandson deliver the letter to Onegin.

 Another part of the estate.
 Servant girls on the estate sing songs while they pick fruit.
 Meanwhile, Tatyana anxiously awaits Onegin's response to her letter.
 Onegin enters and explains that he is not a man who falls in love easily.
 He expresses that he is unworthy of her love and can only offer her friendship.
 He warns Tatyana to stay in control of her emotions.
 The servant girls are heard singing again.
 Devastated, Tatyana is unable to reply.